arongas/spring-boot-lectures/readme.md

 Lecture 1 also has 1 exercise which should be done after the completion of 1st lecture.
+In this exercise, audience will also be introduced with the proper way of mapping DTO to database entities using MapStruct.

+---

+## Lecture 2 - Spring Data And Spring Data Rest

+Purpose of this lecture is to introduce user with Spring Data and Spring Data Rest.
+User will be introduced with the means to connect with JPA (postgresql) and with NoSQL (MongoDB) database.
+A set of queries will be used/exposed here via spring repositories.
+As a next step, audience will be introduced with the concept of Spring Data Rest.

+By the end of the lecture audience is expected to have a good understanding of Spring Data and Spring Data Rest.

+Lecture 2 also has 1 exercise which should be done after the completion of lecture 2.
+In this exercise, audience will also be introduced with the proper way of creating and updating application's schema and initial data.